RRZ tools

 can be called for completed as well

-to the job’s stderr file automatically.
+written to the job’s stderr file automatically.

 Users should check at least job report summaries regularly.